leiloong/eea-eval/README.md

 ## Dataset
 ### Description
 We considered the following four aspects to build our datasets: source KG, dataset language, entity size and difference of degree distributions between the extracted datasets and original KGs.
 We selected three well-known KGs as our sources: DBpedia (2016-10), Wikidata (20160801) and YAGO3.
 For DBpedia, we also formed two cross-lingual datasets: English-French and English-German.
 In terms of entity sizes, we sampled two kinds of datasets with 15K and 100K entities, respectively.
 Each dataset contains two versions, V1 and V2, where V1 approximates the degree distribution of source KG, while V2 fits the doubled average degree.
 Due to lack of enough prior alignment, we only built V1 for cross-lingual DBP-100K.
+For each version, three samples were generated to prevent randomness.
 For each dataset, we have five files:
 * ent_links: reference entity alignmet
 * triples_1: relation triples of sampled entities in KG1
 * triples_2: relation triples of sampled entities in KG2